 Hopefully, others will follow suite soon.
 Still, it does seem like an obvious win for sunny California.
 Solar energy generation presents a brilliant opportunity for innovation, carbon reduction, and job creation.
 Triple win!

 With the passing of this requirement, California is once again demonstrating the way forward.
-Indeed, shortly after Trump declared his intention to withdraw the US from the Paris Climate Accord (this would leave the US as the only country in the world not committed), California Governor Jerry Brown renewed his state’s commitment.
+Indeed, shortly after Trump declared his intention to withdraw the US from the Paris Climate Accord (and therefore the only country in the world not committed), California Governor Jerry Brown renewed his state’s commitment.

-Of course, California is not quite an environmental paradise (although you’d be forgiven the error if ever you’ve seen some of it’s breathtaking natural wonders).
-It does have its faults, including highly polluted air due to all the vehicular traffic, a number of water conservation challenges, and of course the intense demand of industrial monoculture on the environment (especially almonds).
-However it does offer this blogger hope.
+Of course, California is not quite an environmental paradise (although you’d be forgiven the error if ever you’ve seen some of its breathtaking natural wonders).
+It does have its faults.